Pages

 Especially when I am watering.

 When watering one can feel the air surrounding you and the plants, cleaning and humidifying.
-I think of the roots taking in a big drink of water and smiling.
+I think of the roots taking a big satisfying drink of water.
 I always like to flip the sprinkler nozzle around to just watch the droplets dance everywhere, like it's raining - giving them and me, a cool shower and a bit of relief from the heat.
 Also, the beautiful reflection rainbow that appears as the light is reflected inside the droplet and finally reflected out again into the air.
 Feels like magic...

 I know that they advise you to water early in the morning so that the foliage will have a chance to dry before nightfall.
-Because if the leaves are wet when it cools down at night the plant may have problems with fungus and disease.
+If the leaves are wet when it cools down at night the plant may have problems with fungus and disease.

-But, I have to say that I have watered - on more than one occasion, during the day - during the hottest time of the day because I felt sorry for the plants - sometimes they look stressed under really hot conditions.
-I do however get down low and try and water under the plants - but I also do like to sprinkle the whole plant - thinking that I am cooling it off.
+I have to say that I have watered - on more than one occasion, during the afternoon heat - during the hottest time of the day because I felt sorry for the plants - sometimes they look stressed under really hot conditions.
+I do however get down low and try to water under the plants, not on their leaves.
+But, I also do like to sprinkle the whole plant - thinking that I am cooling it off.
 No fungal problems yet - fingers crossed.

-I even think of all of the bees, butterflies and bugs drinking off of the droplets on the leaves.
+I also think of all of the bees, butterflies and bugs drinking the water droplets that are on the leaves.

-There might also be Fairie folk in my gardens - loving a cool shower and filling their little buckets with fresh, cool water.
+There might also be Fairie folk in my gardens - I think there are.
+They too would enjoy a cool shower and just might be filling their little buckets with fresh, cool water.

 I don't know if the watering does more for my garden plants or more for me - it always leaves me with a satisfying, full feeling.